-The Excelsior Motorcycle Company were building speedway frames as far back as 1934, when they were approached by the J.A.P company to build a frame of their own design.
-Based on a Rudge style of frame, this early model was easily distinguishable being painted a dull red which earnt it it's nickname of the "Fire Engine".
+The Excelsior Motorcycle Company was building speedway frames as far back as 1934, when they were approached by the J.A.P company to build a frame of their own design.
+Based on a Rudge style of frame, this early model was easily distinguishable being painted a dull red which earnt it its nickname of the "Fire Engine".

 LEFT: The Early Excelsior JAP.

 Radical changes were brought about when Excelsior were chosen to build the famous Grosskreutz frames and brought about the style of frame that Excelsior were best known for.

 Below are the abridged specifications for the MK1 Excelsior

 |500cc JAP ohv speedway engine.
 80mm bore x 90mm stroke.
 Output 39.5 bhp at 6,000rpm.
 Comp ratio 14.1.
 Weight 59lbs.||Strongly built with good qaulity sheet steel, specially supported at points of attachment, finished in chromium.|

 |By double delivery Pilgrim oil pump with seperate feed to rocker box.
 Capacity 1pt, chromium finish.||Special Excelsior design Telescopic Forks, all steel construction and with high qaulity tubing, adjustable spring tension/trail.|

 |Amal Twin Float racing Carb type 27 013||Adjustable on off side only.|

 |B.T.H KD1 C.6 special racing type with waterproof end cover||Large Diameter pipe on RH side, ridgidly mounted with 2 clips.|